 John’s varied experience includes hydro-electric, diesel and gas turbine power generation, HV power transmission systems, HV power distribution, water and wastewater treatment, water distribution, control and instrumentation, railway power distribution, microwave and communications networks, building services, and process automation.

 John was chief engineer for UGL Infrastructure for 30 years where he lead and maintained the high standard of engineering service produced for the company’s infrastructure projects.

 John led the development of 'Safety In Design' approaches within UGL Infrastructure, introducing tools such as the CHAIR process and HAZOP/CHAZOP reviews.
 He has conducted over 100 SID workshops for electricity and water/wastewater infrastructure projects.

-He is Principal of his own company, Appleseed Engineering, a member of CIGRE Australian Panel AP B2, and member of Standards Australia Committees EL43 (AS2067) and EL52 (AS7000), and a Fellow of the Institution of Engineers Australia.
+He is Principal of his own company, Appleseed Engineering, a member of CIGRE Australian Panel AP B2, and member of Standards Australia Committees EL43 (AS2067) and EL52 (AS7000), and a Fellow of Engineers Australia.

 For AS/NZS 3000 the following items will be covered in detail:

 The examination of AS/NZS 3000 will include discussion of the methods specified in Part 2 to achieve the safety requirements of Part 1.